-The development of the participatory arts movement in the UK is linked to the feminist movement, disability rights and equality movements, the empowerment of older people, and LGBTQ+ and gender rights issues.
-Spare Tyre has often been at the forefront of these debates, this project allows us reflect on what we’ve achieved over our 40-year history.
+The participatory arts movement is linked to the feminist movement, the disability rights and equality movements, the empowerment of older people, and the LGBTQ+ movement - Spare Tyre has been at the forefront of these debates, and so our history provides a unique perspective of their evolution.

-Identity and self-expression have been prominent themes throughout our 40-year history.
-Moving Portraits was a series of workshops held nationwide in 2017, providing an opportunity for learning disabled people to explore the idea of representation and control how they are seen by others.
+Identity and self-expression have always been prominent themes in our work.
+Moving Portraits was a series of workshops we held nationwide in 2017 in collaboration with our peer organisations; providing an opportunity for learning disabled people to explore the idea of representation and control how they are seen by others.